armory-library

 )

-Here, farleyknight-org-username/vit-base-mnist is the Hugging Face model card name. track_params is a function wrapper that stores the argument values as parameters in MLflow and JaticImageClassificationModel is a wrapper to make the model compatible with Armory.
+Here, farleyknight-org-username/vit-base-mnist is the Hugging Face model card name. track_params is a function wrapper that stores the argument values as parameters in MLflow.
+Like with TorchVision, we use armory.model.image_classification.ImageClassifier to make the model compatible with Armory.

 GitHub